morrownr/8814au/README.md

 When promted, enter the password you entered earlier.

-If you enter wrong password, your computer will not be bootable.
-In this case, use the BOOT menu from your BIOS, to boot then do below steps:
+If you enter the wrong password, your computer will not be bootable.
+In this case, use the BOOT menu from your BIOS to boot then as follows:

 ```
 sudo mokutil --reset
 ```

 Restart your computer and use the BOOT menu from BIOS to boot.
-In the MOK managerment screen, select reset MOK list.
+In the MOK managerment screen, select `reset MOK list`.
 Then Reboot and retry from the step `make sign-install`.

 To remove the driver if installed by the manual installation instructions: